 ELDs that don’t function as well as they should have been a source of driver and fleet manager frustration since the ELD mandate launched.
 Make sure your fleet is investing in a modern system that's committed to listening to customer feedback and adapting to changing regulations with consistent updates.

-As a complete Hours of Service solution for the ELD rule, Samsara keeps your fleet compliant and simplifies fleet management with its FMCSA-approved ELD.
+As a complete Hours of Service solution for the ELD rule, Samsara keeps your fleet compliant and simplifies fleet management with its FMCSA-registered ELD.
 Live data is transmitted to the ELD so there is always an accurate log of when the engine is on or off, duty status changes, and what speed the vehicle is traveling.

 Samsara’s ELD compliance is part of a complete fleet management platform that provides fleets with real-time GPS tracking for live-to-the-second location data, driver coaching for a safer fleet, and more.
 To learn how Samsara can help your fleet become more efficient, reach out for a free trial today or read more about Samsara’s ELD compliance solution.